fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

   - For Windows installations open `services.msc` (from the start menu or the `Win + R` run box), search for `postgresql-x64-xx` in the services list, right click it and select `Start`.
   - For Linux and macOS installations, refer to [this article](https://www.postgresql.org/docs/current/server-start.html).

-  Afterward, the database should be up and running, and you should be able to connect to the database.
+  Afterward, the database should be up and running, and you should be able to connect to it.

 > [!NOTE]
 > By default, new Postgres installation only have a default `postgres` database.
-The development environment file ...
+The development environment file specifies that the database name is `sugaming`.
 Make sure to either create an empty database with the name `sugaming` or modify the `DATABASE_URL` and `DATABASE_DIRECT_URL` variable values to have `postgres` as the database name.
 >
 > You can use the bundled `pgAdmin 4` or any compatible other database management tool (such as `DBeaver`) to create new or manage existing databases.